 “Do not insult me, sir.
 I do what needs doing.
 This has already spilled into their world.
 The creatures destroyed three of their villages in three days, more die as we speak,” Rowan allowed her gaze to settle on Alena, studying her briefly, before she returned her attention to him.

 “Take the advice of your mate, let me leave,” Rowan stressed the word mate to give it the slightest air of insult, but he could tell she wouldn’t leave without cause.

 He was a hard man to get to know.
 She could tell he bore many secrets, but he didn’t share much of himself or his past with anyone.
 Alena paid heed to the warning in his eyes.
 If she caused Rowan to bolt, he would never forgive her, and she knew better now, she would not underestimate Rowan again.
 She sensed Victor’s intellect behind those strange eyes, and his ability to read people.

 Marcus watched them with the oddest concentration.
 He could see the way their eyes kept finding each other.
 They may deny it, but blood, the connection of one being to another through their parentage, was a powerful thing.
 A bond they could and should not deny.

 Victor tutored her far too well.
 He wasn’t a man who allowed the world to discover what he did not want it to see.
 His emotions were rarely out of hand, and if he got angry, the world shuddered in the wake of that outrage.
 Blood flowed, and people died.

 It was her way of pissing them off, making them see her as just what they expected and thus dismissing her from their sight, which was what she wanted.
 Yet Marcus knew she would not be here if she didn’t have some hope that they could do something about the events outside of these walls.

 The images of his family flashed before his eyes, and he recalled the pain of leaving them and never returning, but it was an old pain, one he had long since learned to live with.
 His face tightened, but he showed no other reaction.

 “She was never human, to begin with, and I am only a half-breed, too human for your tastes.
 What good will insults do against all this?
 What good will my unwanted presence do?”
 Rowan demanded before she approached to within a few feet of him.
-Close enough that he could kill her if he wanted, and they all knew that.

 “You said you knew a way to bring this to an end?”
 Rowan asked in a more controlled manner while she watched his face carefully, she moved to speak again, but instead, she stepped back, away from him.
 Her eyes scanned the darkness, and he realized that she misinterpreted the unrest that must have shown on his face.